 4 Customer ID — Optional.

 Unique identifier with 30 character maximum.
 Cannot contain spaces.
 If the customer ID contains a comma, enclose the text in double quotes.

-Unique sender defined message.
-The custom message is sent only to the individual recipient.
+Message the sender writes.
+If sending to a PayPal recipient, the message is sent only to the recipient.
+If sending to a Venmo recipient, the message inherits the privacy setting of the recipient.
 400 character maximum.
-If the custom notes contains a comma, enclose the text in double quotes.
+If the custom note contains a comma, enclose the text in double quotes.

 This example shows the payment information for a U.S. recipient:

 This example shows payment information for a recipient in Germany.
 Because the

 EURcurrency uses a comma separator, the payment amount is enclosed in double quotes:

 email@example.com,"100,50",EUR,ID001,Here is your payment, PAYPAL.